Deposition (law): Civil procedure

 In almost all cases pending in United States federal courts, depositions are carried out under Rule 30 of the Federal Rules of Civil Procedure.
 About 35 states use versions of the FRCP in their state courts.
 Other states have discovery rules that are set out either in court rules or statutes, and which vary somewhat from one state to another.
 According to FRCP Rule 30, the number of depositions is limited to ten depositions per side (i.e. plaintiffs and defendants), with deposition of each deponent limited to a single day of no more than seven hours (unless specified otherwise in local rules of the district).

 The person to be deposed (questioned) at a deposition, known as the deponent, is usually notified to appear at the appropriate time and place by means of a subpoena.
-Frequently the most desired witness (the deponent) is an opposite party to the action.
+Frequently, the most desired witness (the deponent) is an opposite party to the action.
 In that instance, legal notice may be given to that person's attorney, and a subpoena is not required.
-But, if the witness is not a party to the lawsuit (a third party) or is reluctant to testify, then a subpoena must be served on that party.
+However, if the witness is not a party to the lawsuit (a third party) or is reluctant to testify, then a subpoena must be served on that party.
 To ensure an accurate record of statements made during a deposition, a court reporter is present and typically transcribes the deposition by digital recording or stenographic means.
 Depending upon the amount in controversy and the ability of the witness to appear at trial, audio or video recordings of the deposition are sometimes taken as well.